 Reverse T3 was measured in another high altitude expedition, and reverse T3 levels rose during the trek, along with T4 levels and thyroxine binding globulin (TBG).
 Reverse T3 levels may have risen in response to physical exertion.

 At high altitudes with lower oxygen levels, normal breathing and respiration rate are essential.
-Slow respiration is a symptom of being hypothyroid, and this may contribute to hypothyroids getting even less oxygen at higher altitudes, which would compound their symptoms.
-One study of hypothyroids found respiratory muscle weakness in both the inhalation and exhalation muscles and the weakness positively correlated with thyroid levels.
+Slow respiration is a hypothyroid symptom, and this may contribute to hypothyroid patients getting even less oxygen at higher altitudes, which would compound their symptoms.
+One study of hypothyroid patients found respiratory muscle weakness in both the inhalation and exhalation muscles and the weakness positively correlated with thyroid levels.
 In other words, the lower the thyroid levels, the weaker the respiratory muscles.
 This muscle weakness is reversible if thyroid hormone is prescribed and thyroid levels are brought up.

 High altitude will certainly be a problem for someone who is hypothyroid and possibly undermedicated, or undiagnosed.
-But knowing this, are there any measures that can be taken to reduce high altitude sickness symptoms, or must hypothyroids always choose low elevations to live, work, and vacation?
+But knowing this, are there any measures that can be taken to reduce high altitude sickness symptoms, or must hypothyroid patients always choose low elevations to live, work, and vacation?